goodekat/LIME-diagnostics-paper/README.md

 ## To Do

   - Paper
-      - Figure out discrepancies with old and new versions of the training data
-      - Rerun the lime explanations with the finalized training data
+      - Adjust order of match and non-match in feature heat map
+      - Train a random forest model on prepared training data (make sure to set a seed\!)
+      - Make predictions on test data
+      - Rerun all code in paper (check for changes in results)
+      - Update text in paper to describe the random forest model process
       - Update all files in the submission folder
   - Submission
-      - Add Heike’s ORCID ID
+      - Take photos of lime R package defaults with a data and save in figure-static for future reference and security
+      - Determine the number of land comparisons in training data (in code file) and add to readme
       - Not required but “Authors are requested to suggest at least one recommended reviewer”
+          - Matthias: does research related to visual explanations
+          - Simon: exploratory data modeling
+          - Pedersen: author of R lime package
       - Edit cover letter and upload
-      - Enter the name of the Editor you are submitting to.
       - Edit dataset descriptions in README and add to the readme.txt document for submission
       - Upload the files for submission and submit
-  - Look into using renev

 # LIME Diagnostics Paper